 “Hybrid workers need visibility around when they should and shouldn’t be coming into the office,” says Luke Anderson, VP of Product and Strategy at OfficeSpace.
 “Companies need to remove barriers to adopting the hybrid model.”

 It’s also important to note that employee satisfaction jumps when hybrid employees have complete control over their hybrid work schedule.
 Specifically, we know from Cushman and Wakefield’s industry-leading Experience per Square Foot™ workplace experience survey that overall experience scores for hybrid workers jumps from 45% to 74% when they have complete choice over when (and where) they work.

-That means smart companies will look for flexible workplace technology.
+That means smart companies will look for flexible workspace technology.
 They need tech that allows them to easily manage and support complex and perhaps always changing work schedules.

 Like we’ve covered, improving space utilization is often the key to better workplaces.
 It’s also often the key to smaller workplaces.
 A better occupancy rate leading to cost savings and a reduced carbon footprint.